alxndr/blog/ante-kulupu-so.md

 Much of my understanding of the source is based on Part II of [John Minford]'s English interpretation[^Minford], including the inspiration for the "names" of the hexagrams rendered here in [sitelen sitelen].

 I turn to [Master Alfred Huang]'s English interpretation[^Huang] for lots of guidance as well.

+I have used [ctext.org](https://ctext.org/book-of-changes) as a modern source for the text of 周易.

 My understanding of [toki pona] is based largely on usage and correction from the Discord communities of [kama sona](https://discord.gg/Sw42hJ6Qc9) and [ma pona pi toki pona](https://discord.gg/mapona).
 I frequently refer to the online dictionaries [nimi.li](https://nimi.li) and [linku.la](https://linku.la).